 It is up to each church.
 If they are normally a part of your group, they are welcome at any Student Life event.
 Our events are designed for students entering 7th grade up until entering college.
 Programming is not designed to accommodate students younger than this.
 If your group is younger, you may want to check out Student Life For Kids Camp.

-A Family Group is about 8-10 students coming together under the leadership of an adult leaders from your church.
+A Life Group is about 8-10 students coming together under the leadership of an adult leaders from your church.
 Your volunteers lead these groups so they can continue to disciple and invest in your students' spiritual growth back home.
-A Family Group's purpose is to learn about Jesus through Bible study, prayer and group-bonding activities.
+A Life Group's purpose is to learn about Jesus through Bible study, prayer and group-bonding activities.

 WHAT IS THE ADULT TO STUDENT RATIO?